Matsue incident: From V-J Day to the Matsue Incident

-On August 16, the Matsue Shimbun (newspaper) reported that the broadcast of the emperor had been a call for a cease-fire.
+On 16 August, the Matsue Shimbun (newspaper) reported that the broadcast of the emperor had been a call for a cease-fire.
 The Emperor's message had been spoken in Classical Japanese (文語体), which was not well understood by the average person.

-On August 15 and 16, the Governor of Shimane Prefecture, Takeo Yamada, made several public announcements asking for unity.
+On 15 and 16 August, the Governor of Shimane Prefecture, Takeo Yamada, made several public announcements asking for unity.
 The Prefectural Government demanded public order.
 On the other hand, the military commander of the Matsue District Headquarters, Major General Zensho Ogawa, stated that the district should retain its fighting spirit until a peace treaty was concluded.
 Ogawa stated that the country should not be misled by groundless rumors; the broadcast of a cease-fire did not immediately mean peace.

-Immediately after August 15, various incidents transpired within Japan.
-These came to an end before August 22.
+Immediately after 15 August, various incidents transpired within Japan.
+These came to an end before 22 August.
 In Shimane Prefecture, Japanese planes scattered leaflets reading "Continue the war".
 In the large cities of Tokyo and Osaka, which had been devastated, it was apparent that Japan could not continue the war.
 But in outlying regions like San-in, such as Shimane, where air-raids had been on a small scale, continuing the war when the mainland was attacked appeared possible.
-On August 15, Hasegawa and Hatano heard the broadcast and understood that Japan was defeated.
+On 15 August, Hasegawa and Hatano heard the broadcast and understood that Japan was defeated.
 Saburoemon Sakurai, the head of Hokokukai, realized that Okazaki would rise up.
 But he could go no further since he had met with the leadership of the army and learned that the army would not join the proposed coup-d'etat.

 Hatano in Tokyo

 Since Okazaki was under the strict observation of the special police, he sent Hatano to Tokyo to provoke a dramatic incident that would bring the nation to their side.
 In Matsue, Okazaki continued negotiating with the army.
-On August 22, it was reported that the American forces would land on August 26 at the earliest, so that Okazaki set a date for the uprising before August 25.
-They wrote their opinions in leaflets, such as "The country of kami knows no defeat", "Message to People of Shimane", "To the Imperial Army and Navy Members" on sheets of paper in India ink; however, the airplanes at the Miho air base had been destroyed on August 22 and could not scatter them as intended.
+On 22 August, it was reported that the American forces would land on August 26 at the earliest, so that Okazaki set a date for the uprising before 25 August.
+They wrote their opinions in leaflets, such as "The country of kami knows no defeat", "Message to People of Shimane", "To the Imperial Army and Navy Members" on sheets of paper in India ink; however, the airplanes at the Miho air base had been destroyed on 22 August and could not scatter them as intended.

 Day before the uprising

-On the night of August 23, Hatano reported from Tokyo his intelligence to Okazaki.
+On the night of 23 August, Hatano reported from Tokyo his intelligence to Okazaki.
 The plan: